dvidelabs/flatcc/doc/builder.md

 By testing `is_native_pe` dependencies on speficic compile time flags can be avoided, and these are fragile:

-The header files tries to define `FLATBUFFERS_LITTLEENDIAN` to 0 or 1 based on system definitions but otherwise leaves the flag undefined.
-Simply testing for

-    #if FLATBUFFERS_LITTLEENDIAN
-    ...
-    #endif

-will not fail if the endianness is undetected but rather give the impression that the system is big endian, which is not necessarily true.
-The `flatbuffers_is_native_pe()` relates to the detected or system provided conversion functions if a suitable `endian.h` file after the header file gave up on its own detection (e.g. `le16toh(1) == 1`).
-Therefore, it is better to use `flatbuffers_is_native_pe()` in most cases.
-It also avoids making assumptions on whether the protocol is little or big endian.

 During build, vectors and structs behave differently from tables: A table updates one field at a time, doing endian conversion along the